9 Secret Content Strategies To Improve Email Deliverability

 Notification messages: firstname.lastname@example.org

-There is a misconception that spoofing a sender name could help increase the open rate and get better engagement.
-This might help to get a higher open rate but there is a greater probability for the user to mark the email as spam when they realize that they have been misled.
+There is a misconception that spoofing a sender’s name could help increase the open rate and get better engagement.
+Therefore, this might help to get a higher available rate.
+But there is a greater probability that the user will mark the email as spam when they realise they have been misled.

-Spammers with low or poor email sending reputations and/ or who use purchase/ un-confirmed opt-in lists deploy these fraudulent mailing practices.
+Adding the brand name in the “From” field is recommended.
+Moreover, it helps users recognise the brand.
+Spammers with low or poor email sending reputations and who use purchase/ un-confirmed opt-in lists deploy these fraudulent mailing practices.